tracker1/azure-config-util/README.md

 # azure-config-util

 This library will use an Azure Table in order to generate/cache/refresh configuration objects.
 This library does *NOT* encrypt line item records, you may wish to fork, or wrap this module with one that will.
-In version 2, the behavior changes, in order to expand this utility.

 ![Data Image](http://i.imgur.com/XYoM8CY.png)